Questions and Answers: Victims of Human Trafficking, T Nonimmigrant Status

 - Maintain good moral character during your stay in the United States.

-- Have complied with any reasonable request for assistance in the investigation or prosecution of acts of trafficking demonstrate extreme hardship involving unusual and severe harm upon removal from the United States or have been under 18 years of age at the time of the trafficking victimization.
+- Have complied with any reasonable request for assistance in the investigation or prosecution of acts of trafficking demonstrate extreme hardship involving unusual and severe harm upon removal from the United States or have been under 18 years of age at the time you file this application.

 - Be admissible to the United States, or obtain a waiver of admissibility.